scm-manager/scm-manager/docs/en/development/plugins/publish.md

 * Develop your plugin as described in [Create a plugin](../create/)
 * Fork the [Plugin Center Repository](https://github.com/scm-manager/plugin-center)
 * Create a folder with the name of your plugin under the `content/plugins` directory
-* Create a `plugin.yml` in taht folder, which describes your plugin e.g.:
+* Create a `plugin.yml` in this folder, which describes your plugin e.g.:

 ```yaml
 name: scm-cas-plugin